cairis-platform/cairis/docs/threats_tm.rst

 By clicking on a model element, information about that artifact can be viewed.

-For details on how to print DFDs as SVG files, see the `Generating Documentation`_ section.
+For details on how to print DFDs as SVG files, see :doc:`Generating Documentation </gendoc>`.

 Attack trees